kOOnzTe/app-analytics/README.md

 # App Analytics by Junior Phoenix Team
-## NOTE: I am not able to share frontend and backend codes due to confidentiality agreements.

 In the App Analytics project, our team created a comprehensive real-time tracking and analytics system tailored for Jotform Apps.
 This system provides detailed insights (tracking information) into app performance, including day-by-day views and total downloads.